akash211/akash211/README.md

-## Hi!, I'm Akash 👋
+## Hi!, I'm Akash 👋, 🙋‍♀️ You can email me at (akash211@gmail.com) and connect at (https://www.linkedin.com/in/akash211/)

 - 🌱 I’m currently working as Senior Software specialist at Nuware for client AllianceBernstien
-- 🐍 My tech stack is SQL (Redshift, Mysql, Sql server, Snowflake, PostgreSQL), Python(including Pandas, Airflow, Requests, Beautifulsoup, Selenium)
+- 🐍 My tech stack is SQL (Sql server, Snowflake, Redshift, MySQL, CosmosDB, MongoDB, PostgreSQL), Python(including Pandas, Airflow, Requests, Beautifulsoup, Selenium), AZURE services (Azure SQL, CosmosDB, Azure Synapse Analytics, Azure Databricks)
-- 👨🏻‍💻 I have previously worked in E-commerce domain and currently I am working in Finance domain.
+- 👨🏻‍💻 I have more than 10 years of experience in E-commerce and Finance domain.

-- 💻 I love exploring new tech stack and building cool stuffs.
+[//]: <> (💻 I love exploring new tech stack and building cool stuffs..)

-- 🚀 Learning about Open Source and want to contribute to them.
+[//]: <> ( 🚀 Learning about Open Source and want to contribute to them.)